ng-Classic/ng-classic/aio/content/guide/styleguide.md

 <div class="s-why-last">

 **Why**? <br />
-A `RoutingModule` is a module dedicated exclusively to configuring the Angular router.
+A `RoutingModule` is a module dedicated exclusively to configuring the Angular Classicrouter.
 A consistent class and file name convention make these modules easy to spot and verify.

 </div>